Assigning tasks to users

 - Assigning users automatically at run time

 Process your business cases with flexibility and efficiency by using business logic to automatically determine which individual or group of individuals receives an assignment in a case.
-Instead of entering specific names of users or teams, you can provide conditions that your application evaluates at run time to assign a task.
+Instead of entering specific names of users and teams, you can provide conditions that your application evaluates at run time to assign a task.

 - Configuring custom routing logic for assignments